how to file a good support request

 sol call support create --subject "..." --description "..."

-this gathers your version, os, running services, and recent errors — but never your journal contents — and shows you the full request before anything is sent. you can edit or redact it, add --anonymous to strip installation identifiers, or cancel outright. nothing leaves your machine without your ok.
+this gathers a diagnostic snapshot including your version, os, service status, recent errors, redacted configuration, and health information. journal entries are not included unless you deliberately attach them. the command shows the full draft before anything is sent. you can edit or redact it, add --anonymous to strip installation identifiers, or cancel outright. nothing leaves your machine without your approval.

 what we do with it